 It is critical to the success of our sales efforts that there is an increasing number of sleep dentists and sleep physicians familiar with and proficient in the use of our ProSomnus precision intraoral medical devices.
 Currently, sleep dentists learn to use our ProSomnus precision intraoral medical devices through hands-on, on-site training or virtual training by our representatives.
-However, to receive this training, dentists must be aware of our ProSomnus precision intraoral medical devices in their practice.
+However, to receive this training, dentists must be aware of our ProSomnus precision intraoral medical devices as a treatment option for OSA and be interested in using our ProSomnus precision intraoral medical devices in their practice.
 We cannot predict the extent to which dentists will dedicate the time and energy necessary for adequate training in the use of our ProSomnus precision intraoral medical devices, have the knowledge of or experience in the clinical outcomes of our ProSomnus precision intraoral medical devices, or feel comfortable enough using our ProSomnus precision intraoral medical devices to recommend it to their patients.
-Even if a dentist is well versed in our ProSomnus precision intraoral medical devices, or she may be unwilling to require patients to pay for the oral device out-of-pocket if not covered by medical insurance.
+Even if a dentist is well versed in our ProSomnus precision intraoral medical devices, he or she may be unwilling to require patients to pay for the oral device out-of-pocket if not covered by medical insurance.
 If dentists do not continue to accept and recommend our ProSomnus precision intraoral medical devices, our revenue could be materially and adversely affected.